How to Become a Dermatologist: Career Guide

 - Attention to detail: Dermatologists need to have excellent attention to detail to identify and track minor changes in a patient’s skin condition.

 - Communication skills: Dermatologists must communicate diagnoses and treatment information to patients.
-They must speak and write clearly and be able to listen carefully.
+They will need to speak and write clearly, and be able to listen carefully.

 - Organization skills: Working with hundreds of patients every month requires a dermatologist to have excellent organizational and record-keeping skills.